 An integrated process design approach developed at InBio.be (genetic engineering ⇔ process development ⇔ application research) is constantly further applied on new promising strains entering the innovation chain and several promising new leads are in the product pipeline.

-For more information about biosurfactants and possible collaborations, please contact Prof. Wim Soetaert or Dr. Sophie Roelants.
+This research has recently been spin-out to Inbio.be's second spin-off company, AmphiStar.
+For more information about biosurfactants and possible collaborations, please contact Prof. Wim Soetaert or Dr. Sofie De Maeseneire.